 The router is the bit of kit that plugs into your phone line (or installed cable in the case of Virgin Media) and distributes broadband throughout your house either via LAN cables or, more commonly these days, via wi-fi (wirelessly).

 These things are very hard to judge in any way other than subjectively.
 Sky supplies the Sky Q Hub for all its broadband deals.
 It enables fast, reliable connectivity for a large number of devices.
-It has two USB ports for wired connections and is dual band, enabling excellent coverage around your home.
+It has two Ethernet ports for wired connections and is dual band, enabling excellent coverage around your home.